 There is no one cause for perinatal mood and anxiety disorders.
 Women who develop depression or anxiety around childbearing have symptoms that are caused by a combination of psychological, social, and biological stressors.
 Hormonal fluctuations cause reactions in sensitive women.
 Risk factors do include a personal or family history of mood or anxiety disorders such as depression, anxiety, bipolar disorder (manic-depressive), and sensitivity to hormonal changes.
 Developing a perinatal mood and anxiety disorder is not your fault.
 You did not do anything to “get” this.

 Telephone support is receiving support and information, being listened to, validated, and understood.
 It’s not meant to be a substitute for professional care; it is a way to connect with someone who understands and gives encouragement.
 A helpline is set up so that you can leave a message and a trained volunteer or staff person will call you back.
-Many states have organizations with helplines, and most have the goal of returning calls within 24 hours.
-The PSI Helpline is answered from 5am to 11pm Pacific Time and you can leave a message at all other times.
 Learn more about our helpline HERE.

 Treatment plans are different for each woman, but might include increased self-care, social support, talk therapy or counseling, and treatment of symptoms, with medication when necessary.
 Self-care includes proper rest, good nutrition, assistance with baby and other children, and caring for personal needs such as exercise, relaxation, or time with partner/spouse.
 Social support includes talking with others — either on the telephone, online, or at a support group — who understand and provide encouragement.
 Talking with a counselor or therapist who understands perinatal mood and anxiety disorders can be extremely beneficial.
 Finally, medications are available to address both anxiety and depression.